apache/pulsar/README.md

 2. Click on the JDK version drop down and select `Download JDK...` or choose an existing recent Java 8 (1.8) JDK version.

-3. In the download dialog, select version `1.8` and vendor `AdoptOpenJDK (Hotspot)` for the JDK to download.
+3. In the download dialog, select version `1.8`.
+You can pick from many vendors.
+Unless you have a specific preference, choose  `AdoptOpenJDK (Hotspot)`.

 #### Configure Java version for Maven in IntelliJ